 After about fifteen minutes we all got back on the boat for the short trip back to Pattaya Beach, exhausted but happy.
 It was a great end to an incredible day.

 With the waters surrounding Koh Lipe crystal clear and teeming with marine life, it was the perfect place for a day of snorkeling, in fact, it was some of the best snorkeling I have ever done.

 A Koh Lipe snorkeling and island hopping tour is a definite Thailand must-do if you love the underwater world.

 Nemo and his friends are waiting for you.

-Have you been snorkelling with bio-luminescent plankton?
-Did you do a Koh LIpe snorkeling and island-hopping tour?
+Have you been snorkeling with bio-luminescent plankton?
+Did you do a Koh Lipe snorkeling and island-hopping tour?
 I would love to hear about your experience!

 Big thanks to my friend Kerry who took a lot of the photos above as I don’t have an underwater camera.